tsduck/tsduck/src/doc/usinglibrary.md

 # Pre-requisites {#libreq}

-To be able to build applications with the TSDuck library, you must install the TSDuck development environment first.
-On Windows systems, you must select the optional "Development" component during the installation.
-On Ubuntu systems, you must install the package `tsduck-dev`.
-On Fedora, Red Hat and CentOS, you must install the package `tsduck-devel`.
+To be able to build applications or `tsp` plugins with the TSDuck library, you must install the TSDuck development environment first.

+- On Windows systems, you must select the optional "Development" component during the installation.
+- On Fedora, Red Hat and CentOS, you must install the package `tsduck-devel`.
+- On Ubuntu systems, you must install the package `tsduck-dev`.

 # Building applications on Linux  {#liblinux}